stucchio/Homepage/content/alien_intelligences_and_discriminatory_algorithms.md

 The output is something along the lines of `alpha=[ 0.36679413,  0.32865146,  0.0110941 ]` - we rediscover that SAT and exit exam matter, and race doesn't.
 Due to statistical noise, the coefficient on race (the third variable) isn't zero, but it's very close.
 Additionally, there is no particular sign on it - depending on how the noise looks, our predictor might slightly overpredict or underpredict black GPA.

 In this case, we have no significant discrimination, no disparate impact, and no redundant coding.
+We also have no bias.

 Most importantly, the algorithm had the opportunity to introduce bias but chose not to.
 That's hardly surprising; the algorithm's only desire in life is minimizing squared error - being unkind to black people a silly thing that humans seem to enjoy for no apparent reason.
 If race (or `x[2]` to the algorithm) is not useful in minimizing squared error then the square error minimizer will ignore it, just as Captain Kirk barely noticed the mirror image of the aliens.